 Best Sources for Water

-Tap Water, purified bottled water, tea, coffee, milk, and fruits and vegetables, particularly lettuce, watermelon, broccoli, grapefruit and apples.
+Tap Water, purified bottled water, tea, coffee, milk, and fruits and vegetables, particularly lettuce, watermelon, broccoli, grapefruit, and apples.

-Beta-carotene is the plant-based form of vitamin A. It's a preferred form for taking in vitamin A in supplement or food form because it doesn't contain the risk of toxicity that vitamin A supplementation poses in large, frequent doses.
+Beta-carotene is a plant-based form of vitamin A. It's a preferred form for taking in vitamin A in supplement or food form because it doesn't contain the risk of toxicity that vitamin A supplementation poses in large, frequent doses.

 Colorful fruits and vegetables are excellent sources of beta-carotene and pose no risk for overdosing.
-Beta-carotene is a fat soluble vitamin, meaning that your body can hold onto it for much longer periods of time than it can with water soluble vitamins such as vitamin C (because fat-soluble vitamins can be stored in fat tissue).
+Beta-carotene is a fat-soluble vitamin, meaning that your body can hold onto it for much longer periods of time than it can with water-soluble vitamins such as vitamin C (because fat-soluble vitamins can be stored in fat tissue).

 Beta-carotene is also an antioxidant, so it provides specific recovery benefits for those on hard-training weight programs that produce harmful free radicals.